TalariaSoftware/ncmanager-help/committees/take-minutes.md

     the NC bylaws
     (see article VII, section 3
     paragraph on Committee Meetings).
-    Even if it is not
+    Even if it is not,
     it is still
     a very good practice
     for the committee.